wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-2.md

 <img width="1440" alt="image" src="https://github.com/user-attachments/assets/0e706d0c-536a-4e5a-863c-6511a4bc7902" />

-Traffic to `freedomlovestyle.life` begins after the malicious .ps1 file was downloaded from `hosted-by.csrp.host`, which occured at `19:45:56`.
+Traffic to `freedomlovestyle.life` begins after the malicious .ps1 file was downloaded from `hosted-by.csrp.host`, which occured at `19:45:58`.
 This rules it out as the trigger, but is now considered post-infection traffic, and is most likely the Command & Control C2 server.
 This address had the most packets too from our initial overview: 10940 packets.
 In summary, this address is highly-likely to be the C2 server because:
 - Strong timing indicator of beaconing, post compromise
 - Unusual port 2917 Elvin-client.
 Non standard port is typical in C2 servers to evade detection
 - Traffic after TLS handhsake is application data only, normal for TLS-based C2 channels.
 - Beaconing patterns: Each packet is exactly 1414 bytes, suggesting a scripted or automated payload — not standard browsing behavior.
 - No legitimate purpose.
 The domain and domain TLD is suspicious.
+- Scan on VT showed as malicious (45.125.66.32)
+- AbuseIPDB: 45.125.66.32 is known in their database, and has 100% confidence of abuse.

-### 4. Finding the C2 server
+### 4. Initial landing page?

+### ?.
+Key findings and lessons learned
+- How to spot beaconing
+- Post infection
+-